thomdixon/resume/resume.md

 -----------

 * **Concentration:**
-    I'm very comfortable with full-stack development, but prefer to focus in security and cryptography&mdash;from secure programming to penetration testing.
+    I'm very comfortable with full-stack development, but prefer to focus on backend development (particularly relating to security).

 * **Languages:**
     I am most familiar with Python, C, and JavaScript, but have experience in a wide variety of languages and paradigms.

 * **SCM:**
-    Extensive experience with Subversion (svn) and Git (with a preference towards Git).
+    Extensive experience with `git`.

 * **Tools:**
-    Very familiar with the GNU Compiler Collection and `emacs` text editor (though I've recently switched to Sublime Text).
-I love `tmux`.
+    Long-time `emacs` user who has recently been making the switch to `vim`.
+    Outside of the terminal, I use [Atom](http://atom.io).

 * **Operating Systems:**
     Linux (extensive experience with Debian and its derivatives, some